-In several recent posts about the upcoming release of Inside Government we’ve linked in passing to this little blog on the side – a Tumblr where we, the product team building the Inside Government section of GOV.UK, publish updates about the finer points of what we’re working on.
+In several recent posts about the upcoming release of Inside Government we’ve linked in passing to this little blog on the side - a Tumblr (update: the Tumblr is no longer in use by GDS) where we, the product team building the Inside Government section of GOV.UK, publish updates about the finer points of what we’re working on.

 I thought I’d say a few things briefly about why and how we use this blog.